TheMaccabees/ctf-writeups/GoogleCTF2022/SegfaultLabyrinth/README.md

  ![](pics/execve-stack.png)

-On dynamically-linked executables, in addition to the actual ELF files being `execve`-ed, the dynamic linker (usually `ld`) is also loaded, and it is the one who is first being executed upon process initialization. `ld` is responsible for loading additional `.so` files, such as `libc.so`, and transfers some of the information to them - specifically, the process environment it got from the stack.
+On dynamically-linked executables, in addition to the actual ELF file being `execve`-ed, the dynamic linker (usually `ld`) is also loaded, and it is the one who is first being executed upon process initialization. `ld` is responsible for loading additional `.so` files, such as `libc.so`, and transfers some of the information to them - specifically, the process environment it got from the stack.

 This is needed as `libc` got the [`getenv(3)`](https://man7.org/linux/man-pages/man3/getenv.3.html) API (which means it should have access to the environment).
 Specifically, `glibc` (GNU C Library - the one used here and on most desktop Linux distributions), saves a global variable called `environ` - which points to the environment at the bottom of the process stack.
 This is just we need!
 A place in `libc` which points to stack.